Lifestudies.org

 Consciousness Communication: The Birth of a Dream Navigator (1993, 2002)

-A pioneering work, published in 1993, before the commercial internet and portable phones, that anticipated today's chaotic cyber-society, using such terms as "community of anonymity," "consciousness interaction field," "conscioussness communication," and "dream navigator."
-(Telecom Social Science Award)
+A work, published in 1993 before the advent of the commercial Internet and portable phones, that anticipated today's chaotic cyber-society, employing such terms as "community of anonymity," "consciousness interaction field," "consciousness communication," and "dream navigator."
+(Winner of the Telecom Social Science Award)

 Life Studies Approaches to Bioethics: A New Perspective on Brain Death, Feminism, and Disability (2001)

-This book illustrates a new way of thinking about bioethical issues, that is, a life studies approach.
-Original concepts such as "the fundamental sense of security","the reality of swaying I", "men's bioethics," and "the advent of an absent being" are introduced and discussed.
+This book describes a new way of thinking about bioethical issues: a life studies approach.
+Original concepts such as "the fundamental sense of security","the reality of a deeply shaken self", "men's bioethics," and "the advent of an absent being" are introduced and discussed.

 An Invitation to the Study of Life: Beyond Bioethics (1988

-My first book.
-I argued that environmental issues and medical issues are closely connected with each other, hence, they should be discussed simultaneously.
+Morioka's first book.
+I argued that environmental issues and medical issues are closely connected with each other and hence should be discussed simultaneously.
 (This page is under construction)

 A Study of Interdependence (1994)

-The report of an interdisciplinary joint research on the coming aging society.
-A book with joint authorship.
+The report of an interdisciplinary joint research study on the coming "aging society."
+A book Morioka co-authored with other study participants.
 (This page is under construction)

 Life Torn Apart (1995-1998, 2001)